chocolatey/docs/input/en-us/information/jargon-buster.md

 ---
-Order: 60
+Order: 55
 xref: jargon-buster
 Title: Jargon Buster
-Description: A reference guide on the jargon and acronyms used in our documentation.
+Description: A reference guide on the jargon and acronyms used in our documentation
 ---

 While a goal for our documentation is clarity we recognize that as engineers and technical users of our software, we speak and write in a manner that may not always be as clear to others as we would like.